 The management approach described below identifies near term actions that are directly focused on management actions to reduce PCBs as well as the continuation of data synthesis and analysis to enhance future decisions on how the Partnership can enhance existing efforts.
 A key objective in the management approach is to seek out innovation and develop new commitments and stakeholder partnerships that will work to reduce PCBs within regulatory programs and across voluntary programs.

 The approach will follow analysis of the relative size of the PCB load across the different loading mechanisms and sources followed by assessment of where there are opportunities to enhance existing programs for those sources and to create new programs.
-The management approach will be highly influenced by what we learn from other watersheds (e.g., Delaware Bay and the Great Lakes) as far as identifying management actions with the lowest cost to highest benefit.
+The management approach will be highly influenced by what we learn from other watersheds (e.g., Delaware Bay and the Great Lakes) as far as identifying management actions with the lowest cost and highest benefit.

 General TMDL Approaches

-This Management Strategy will be used to fill gaps, encourage innovation, and to champion best practices.
-Some recommendations include:

 If opportunities exist for any multi-jurisdictional PCB TMDLs, provide organizational and technical assistance.

 Coordinate with the states in conducting consistent implementation measures throughout the Bay watershed.